Irresistible-Ishan/CNN-DEPTHMAP-Cheapest-FacialRecognition-SIH-2025-VITISH/README.md

 ## DATASET USED : https://www.kaggle.com/datasets/stoicstatic/face-recognition-dataset
-## Nikit Periwal · Updated 4 years ago
+## Nikit Periwal · Updated 4 years ago - DATASET AUTHOR KAGGLE

 About Dataset
 Welcome to Face Recognition Dataset, a database of face photographs designed for the creation of face detection and recognition models.
 This dataset has been derived from the Labeled Faces in the Wild Dataset.